HaoranZhuExplorer/EBookReader/README.md

 ##To process Epub format file:

-step1: cause it's based on Alibaba's online tts service, step1 will check the connectivity of the internet; if the network is ok, move to step2(done).
+step1: cause it's based on Alibaba's online tts service, step1 will check the connectivity of the internet; if the network is ok, move to step2(some issues here).

 step2: get context from Epub file(done, using Epublib). (done)